One Web Console

 Next to configuring exposure for a pre-deployed service, Otomi Console can also be used to create new Knative services without writing any YAML manifests.
 Just fill in the container image you would like to deploy and optionally configure environment variables, annotations, secrets, secret mounts, and/or files.

-Otomi Jobs
+Otomi Workloads

-Otomi Secrets
+Otomi secrets

 Secrets created and managed using HashiCorp Vault can be ‘mapped’ onto the Otomi configuration and then be used by Otomi Services (for public and private expose and to mount into the pod as an environment variable when creating a Knative service) and by any other pod within the team namespace.